TrivialAndy/stfc-code-jam/README.md

 If the starter code is long or complex, please include comments or type hints to make clear how the code should be used.

 The preferred language is Python, as most attendees are familiar with this.
 Python starter code should be compatible with version 3.7+.
+You can use the [generic_starter.py](generic_starter.py) file as a template.